denismm/dmmlib/README.md

 *   linelen: length of the entire path
 *   x, y: position of the point in the current reference frame
 *   ptype: /p for most points, /c for control points of a curveto
+*   curve_distance: the full length of the current curveto, for /c points.
+0 for /p points.

 *proc* **var_line** *-*